fabioacp/academy/classes/04class/iac/README.md

 As an example, all the configuration that was executed to create the VPC, subnets, routing tables during exercises from class 2 or even configuring ECS during exercises in class 3 could be coded.

-With all those manual steps in a code format, it would be possible to create those resources multiple in a matter of minutes, instead of going into multiple clicks in the AWS console.
+With all those manual steps in a code format, it would be possible to create those resources multiple times in a matter of minutes, instead of going into multiple clicks in the AWS console.

 ### Benefits of IaC
 The benefits of IaC are normally around three pillars: